Insane96/InsaneDataPack/README.md

 ### **Cave-Ins**

+WARNING: This pack is EXPERIMENTAL, meaning that may break easily.
 When mining there's a chance that the cave will collapse.
 Collapses can be smaller or bigger (like the one in the gif).
 You can stop collapses by using Logs.
 Ported from [TesseractFour](https://bitbucket.org/ChocoParrot/tesseractfour/src/master/).